zklim/aleo-deploy-workshop/README.md

 }
 ```

 Copy the output record from the mint transition and paste it into the `./inputs/project_name.in` file under the `[transfer]` section.
-Be sure to remove the `.private` and `.group` suffixes.
+Be sure to remove the `.private` and `.public` suffixes.

 3. Can we transfer tokens? `leo run transfer`